ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/ourtown/tax.md

 ## OurTown Company Tax

-- Companies as registered in OurTown by the OurTown Digital Registry System (DRS)
+- Companies as registered in OurTown by the OurTown Community Digital Backbone (CDB)
 - Foreign ownership is allowed
-- No business licence fees appart from DRS Monthly Fee
+- No business licence fees appart from OurHub Monthly License Fee
+- Company Income Tax:
-- Company tax: Income tax free for first five years.
+    - For Resident companies: Income tax free for first five years.
 After the first five years: 50% (Income Tax is 30% so it will onlybe 15%)
+    - For Non Resident companies: Income tax free till end 2025.
+5% sustainability tax after.
 - Repatriation of profit allowed after tax
 - 100% exemption on withholding tax on interest paid to foreign banks
 - Deduction of depreciation rate of 100% within five years